zidan4/probable-chainsaw/README.md

 📌 Project Overview
 Goal: Predict whether a customer will churn (leave) based on historical data.

-✅ Use a real-world dataset
+✅ Use a real-world dataset.
 ✅ Exploratory Data Analysis (EDA)
 ✅ Feature Engineering
 ✅ Train a Machine Learning Model